alphagov/datagovuk-tech-docs/README.md

 You should now be able to view a live preview at http://localhost:4567.

-## Build
+## Building and Deploying

-If you want to publish the website without using a build script you may need to build the static HTML files.
+The generated documentation is hosted on the [GOV.UK PaaS][paas].

-Type the following to build the HTML:
+Deployment is a manual process.
+First, make sure you have and up-to-date copy of the repository.
+Next, you'll need to build the static HTML files:

 ```
 bundle exec middleman build